With so many numbers to look at in Google Ads, it can be overwhelming. What are the most important metrics to track in Google Ads?

 Conversion Value

 So far, you know how much you’ve spent and how many conversions you’ve gotten.
-So, how much money have you actually made?
+So, how much money have you made?
 That is what this column is for.
-It’s vital to make sure you’ve set this up properly when implementing the tags on your website so that Google Ads can properly display how much money you’ve actually made.
+It’s vital to ensure you’ve set this up properly when implementing the tags on your website so that Google Ads can properly display how much money you’ve made.
 Again, this is easiest seen with eCommerce companies.

 For non-eCommerce companies, a conversion value will be more broad.
-If you choose to track it, think about what an average conversion value looks like.
-For example, if one conversion is one lead, and one closed lead averages out to $500 for your company, then track each of your conversions with a $500 conversion value.
+If you choose to track it, consider what an average conversion value looks like.
+For example, if one conversion is one lead, and one closed lead averages out to $500 for your company, then track each conversion with a $500 conversion value.
 This is seen with service companies, firms, and so forth.
 While these values will not be 100% accurate, if you have an average value of what one conversion looks like, you can get somewhat of a better idea of if your advertising is monetarily beneficial.

 Cost/Conv

-Here is one of the most important numbers to look at to see if your ads are financially beneficial.
-Your cost per conversion is how much money it spent to get a conversion (on average).
+Here is one of the most important numbers to see if your ads are financially beneficial.
+Your cost per conversion is how much money you spend to get a conversion (on average).

 I have a client whose average order is $250.
-When figuring cost for the product, shipping, etc, and ad spend, we calculated that we need to goal for a cost/conv of $85 and lower in order to make a profit.
-Currently, our cost/conv for that client ranges about $25, so they’re making a pretty great profit off our ads.
+When figuring out the cost for the product, shipping, etc., and ad spend, we calculated that we needed to set a goal for a cost/conv of $85 and lower to make a profit.
+Our cost/conv for that client ranges about $25, so they’re making a pretty great profit off our ads.

 However, it’s important to note the value of your purchases.
 The client I just mentioned averages $250 an order.
 If your products sell for a wide range of values, some $5 while others are $500, then you need to take an extra look at your Conversion Value column.
-If you’re worried about your cost/conv being too high, double check your conversion value column.
-I once had a campaign that was costing over the goaled amount cost/conv but the conversion value was so high, we were still making a vast profit for the client as we had been able to target that campaign to sell higher priced items and therefore ultimately increased our goaled cost/conv amount for that particular campaign, while leaving the other campaigns at the original goal.
+Double-check your conversion value column if you’re worried about your cost/conv being too high.
+I once had a campaign that was costing over the goal amount cost/conv, but the conversion value was so high we were still making a vast profit for the client as we had been able to target that campaign to sell higher priced items and therefore ultimately increased our goal cost/conv amount for that particular campaign while leaving the other campaigns at the original goal.

-Sorry for all the exceptions, but with data (and Google) there are always exceptions!
+Sorry for all the exceptions, but there are always exceptions with data (and Google)!

 Conv Value/Cost